 “Of going back to Hysis.”
 I have a crazy thought that perhaps we could turn the Milkmaids, get to them somehow and promise them asylum, but then I remember that four of them will kill Jint and her son, so no, that option is out.
 Back to fearing for our lives.
 “Would you want to go to Hysis?”

-“No way, Coach!”
+“No way, Coach.”

 “So imagine how they feel, and they’ve been there already.
 And if they make it through the game, they have to go back.
 Your average Milkmaid is a suicidal player.
 That makes them vulnerable.”